keymetrics/doc-pm2/en/enterprise/guides/distributed-tracing.md

 ### NodeJS

+**Note: Please note that you can't use multiples APMs at the same time with the Tracing system (ex: you can't use Newrelic while using PM2 Enterprise, there will be conflict)**

 #### When using PM2

 Currently the method to start the distributed tracing with PM2 isn't easy because we must support Node 4 with PM2, and the nodejs implementation need Node 6.
 Where what you'll need to do: